Factbox-Countries offering vaccine for monkeypox

 * France on May 25 recommended that health staff and at-risk adults who have been exposed to a monkeypox patient should be vaccinated.

-* Germany on May 24 ordered 40,000 doses of Imvanex to be ready to carry out ring vaccinations if the outbreak in the country becomes more severe.
+* Germany's vaccine advisory committee recommended on June 10 that people over 18 who have been exposed to or are at increased risk of infection receive the Imvanex vaccine.
+It had on May 24 ordered 40,000 doses of the shot to be ready to carry out ring vaccinations if the outbreak became more severe.

-* Spain on May 25 said it would purchase Imvanex vaccine, but did not specify the number of doses.
+* Spain said on June 9 it would begin vaccinating close contacts of confirmed monkeypox cases and those with great risk of serious illness.
+Around 200 doses of the Imvanex vaccine arrived in Spain on June 6 and the government is waiting to buy more under the EU purchasing scheme.

 NORTH AMERICA